BetterMontreal/BetterMontreal.github.io/about.md

 Many activities are calendar conflicts.
 For many of us, we have many sources of information.
 It's haphazard — much time wasted.
 It's a hassle to check for corrections or comments here and there.

-Together we can build an open collaborative attention management platform for you and me, the people, to post a topic or an event, let anyone correct details and turn it into a newsletter item at same time.
+Together we can build an open collaborative attention management platform for you and me, the people, to post a topic or an event, let anyone correct details and also turn it into a newsletter item at same time.
 Anyone can include your event in their newsletter — with a single click.
+When they correct details, it's for all to see: a common source file.

 # The co-opetition
 We can rally and merge groups of organizers-admins-curators to create a more collaborative event space.
 E.g.

-**Independently curated calendars in Spring 2016**
+**Independently curated calendars (Spring 2016)**

 1. [Montreal NewTech & Startup Events calendar](http://notman.org/event-space/#mtltech) curated by [Ilias Benjelloun](https://www.linkedin.com/in/iliasbenjelloun)
 1. [Your Meetups](http://www.meetup.com/find/events/?allMeetups=true&radius=50&userFreeform=Montr%C3%A9al%2C+QC&mcId=z278063&mcName=Montr%C3%A9al%2C+Qu%C3%A9bec%2C+CA&eventFilter=mysugg), see *Export to...* link on the right sidebar